microsoft/api-extractor.com-website/pages/tsdoc/doc_comment_syntax.md

 ## Comment structure

-The overall anatomy of a TSDoc comment has these components:
+The overall anatomy of an AEDoc comment has these components:

 - **The summary section:** The documentation content up until the first block tag is called the "summary".
   The summary section should be brief.
 On a documentation web site, it will be shown on a page that lists summaries